Buffalo Sabres: National anthems

 The Canadian and U.S. national anthems are sung before every Sabres home game, regardless if the visiting team is Canadian or American, because Buffalo is adjacent to the Canadian border and many spectators come from Canada.
+Saint Catharines, in particular, is noted for its residents' Sabres fandom, and the city is included in the team's regional territory.
 Doug Allen sang the Canadian and US national anthems at most home games (except in cases where there is a conflict with his charitable work for the Wesleyan Church) until resigning in 2021 because of his refusal to take a COVID-19 vaccine.
 Curtis Cook is the arena's in-game organist.
 During Tom Golisano's ownership, the team occasionally used the services of singer Ronan Tynan who sang "God Bless America" while Allen performed the Canadian anthem (in such cases, the U.S. anthem was not performed).
+As of 2024, the anthems have been performed by Cami Clune, former semi-finalist on The Voice.

 In-game hosting

 Rich Gaenzler, morning host at WGRF, took over as in-game host beginning in 2018 before he was fired in 2021 over an unrelated dispute pertaining to his WGRF show, which was canceled at the same time.
 WBFO personality Jay Moran is the current public address announcer; he succeeded Milt Ellis in the position.

 In November 2021, the Sabres added an official team dog, named Rick, a Newfoundland puppy trained as a service animal.
-Rick was graduated to daily service and succeeded by Nikki, a golden retriever puppy.
+Rick was graduated to daily service and succeeded by Nikki, a Golden Retriever puppy.